 - WBS can be used to evaluate the impacts of changes on the scope.
 A small change on a minor part of the project might affect several other aspects of the project.
 Since WBS Project Management shows the hierarchy of the project work and deliverables, a scope change on a work package might affect other parts related to that work package as well.
 This can be easily seen with the help of the WBS.

 - WBS can be used to control scope creep by reminding everyone what work needs to be done.
 WBS Project Management shows the overall project work and deliverables.
-Therefore, anything that is not seen in WBS will be out of project scope.
-If stakeholders are reminded to visit Work Breakdown Structure frequently, this will help to keep them on the same table and prevent scope creep respectively.
+Therefore, anything that is not seen in WBS elements will be out of the project scope.
+If stakeholders are reminded to visit Work Breakdown Structure WBS frequently, this will help to keep them on the same table and prevent scope creep respectively.

 - WBS Project Management can be used as a communications tool as well.
 Since it shows the relationship and hierarchy of project work and deliverables, communication and cooperation of project stakeholders can be done with the help of the Work Breakdown Structure.